Instrumental Variable Estimation for Compositional Treatments: Method Results

-\paragraph{Setting A with \texorpdfstring{$p=3, q=2$}{p=3, q=2} and weak instruments} In a strong/valid instrument setting, two stage methods have a clear advantage.
+\paragraph{Setting A with $p=3, q=2$ and weak instruments} In a strong/valid instrument setting, two-stage methods have a clear advantage.
 To test the limitations of our methods, we now analyze an equivalent setting with a comparatively weak instrument.
-In this setting, confounding is still noticeable (see Figure~\ref{appfig:linear_p3_xy_weak}) but the first stage F-statistic is much lower, indicating that we may suffer from weak instrument bias.
+In this setting, confounding is still noticeable (see \cref{appfig:linear_p3_xy_weak}) but the first stage F-statistic is much lower, indicating that we may suffer from weak instrument bias.

-The two stage methods have a higher variation in their estimates, both for OOS MSE and $\hat{\beta}$ (see Figure~\ref{appfig:linear_p3_MSE_weak} and Figure~\ref{appfig:linear_p3_Beta_weak}), whereas the naive regression does not change at all (since only the first stage data generation has changed).
-Nevertheless, the wellspecified two stage methods (ALR+LC, ILR+LC, \ilrilr{}) still recover the causal effects better than the naive regression.
+The two-stage methods have a higher variation in their estimates, both for OOS MSE and $\hat{\beta}$ (see \cref{appfig:linear_p3_MSE_weak,appfig:linear_p3_Beta_weak}), whereas the naive regression does not change at all (since only the first stage data generation has changed).
+Nevertheless, the wellspecified two-stage methods (ALR+LC, ILR+LC, \ilrilr{}) still recover the causal effects better than the naive regression.
 Only the DIR+LC regression runs into problems due to two misspecified stages.
 We thus conclude that the ``forbidden regression'' is not necessarily detrimental to cause-effect estimation when the instrument is strong, but can indeed result in unreliable results for weaker instruments.